IvoKrugers/EssentialsAddin/README.md

 Main functions:
   - Solution tree filtering
   - One click to open file functionality.
-  - Expand project filter when closing all projects
+  - Expand project in filter when closing all files
   - The filter pad can be opened from the Tools->Essentials or View->Pads menu